 - Acting in a claim for costs in the SEND Tribunal on the basis of unreasonable behaviour;

 - Advising in relation to local authorities’ duties to make provision for special educational needs;

 - Advising on an application to set aside summary judgment in a claim for breach of the Agricultural Wages Act 1948 and Agricultural Wages (England and Wales) Order 2012.

 Siân has particular expertise in cases at the intersection of education / employment, and public law.
 Her recent work in this area includes acting for the successful applicant in a claim for judicial review against the Association of Chartered and Certified Accountants ( EWHC 3059).
 Siân remains instructed in the forthcoming appeal to the Court of Appeal.

 Planning & Environment

 Siân has a growing practice is planning and environmental law, and acts in a range of planning matters from the advisory stages through to final hearing.
-She has experience of acting for both planning authorities and for individuals.
+She has experience of acting for planning authorities, land owners, and individuals in a broad range of matters.
 She is a member of the UK Environmental Law Association and the Planning and Environmental Bar Association.

 To register an interest in making an instruction Click Here